microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

     > **Note:** If you get File “MfgAI” already exist error, please execute following command: rm MfgAI -r -f to delete existing clone.

     > **Note**: When executing the script below, it is important to let the scripts run to completion.
 Some tasks may take longer than others to run.
 When a script completes     execution, you will be returned to PowerShell prompt.
-The total runtime of all steps in this task will take approximately 15 minutes.
+The total runtime of all steps in this task will take approximately 1 hour.

 5. Execute the `manufacturingSetup-shell.ps1` script by executing the following commands: